A dam fails after rain, wind, tornadoes pound the Midwest. The Chicago area is cleaning up

 Hundreds of thousands of people lost power, and even weather forecasters had to briefly scramble for safety.
 A woman in Indiana died after a tree fell on a home Monday night.

-“We kind of heard a gust of wind that came up quick and we decided — my uncle decided — that we’d all go into the basement,” said Mihajlo Jevdosic, 16, in the Chicago suburb of Norridge, where residents watched Tuesday as a crew cleared an uprooted tree.
+“We kind of heard a gust of wind that came up quick and we decided — my uncle decided — that we’d all go into the basement,” said Mihajlo Jevdosic, 16, in Norridge, Illinois, where residents swapped stories of the storm and watched a crew clear a tree.
 “And as we went in the basement, we heard a big thump and the tree fell on the house.”

 Water overtopped a dam near Nashville, Illinois, sending first responders out to ensure everyone got out safely.
 There were no reports of injuries in the community of 3,000, southeast of St. Louis, but a woman reported water up to her waist in her home, said Alex Haglund, a spokesperson for the Washington County Emergency Management Agency.